 Going all out and creating a fantastic outdoor display of lights and holiday decorations is a big part of the season for many homeowners.
-Unfortunately, not knowing how to attach and install these decorations on the exterior of your home can cause damage to siding, windows, trim, and even to the fascia boards or gutters of your home.
+Unfortunately, not knowing how to attach and install these decorations on the exterior of your home can cause damage to the siding, windows, trim, and even the fascia boards or gutters of your home.

 Thanks to a range of new products and decoration types, homeowners can light up and decorate their homes to their heart’s content, all without causing any damage to paint, siding, or features.

-Whether you are using the traditional single strands of holiday lights, choosing more elaborate icicle lights, or hanging intricate lights along your roof line, there is no need to use any type of staples, nails, or screws to hold the strands in place.
+Whether you are using the traditional single strands of holiday lights, choosing more elaborate icicle lights, or hanging intricate lights along your roof line, there is no need to use any staples, nails, or screws to hold the strands in place.

 Keep in mind; it is possible to use clothespins to attach strands of lights to the eaves of a house or along the soffit.
 While they are slightly larger than the clips, they blend in and offer a low-cost option.

 Suction cups, either large or small, can be used on windows.
 They work best when applied on a warmer day, creating the hold needed even when the weather gets cold.
-Keep in mind; it is important to use the right number of suction cups based on the size and weight of the decoration.
+Keep in mind; it is essential to use the correct number of suction cups based on the size and weight of the decoration.
 Lighter decorations are always a good choice for windows and prevent the risk of the suction cups sliding down the window over time.

 Decorating your home for the holidays can remind you of small projects you have put off throughout the year.
 If you are reminded that it may be time to refresh some of your home’s exterior, contact us!
 Our Project Guides are happy to discuss replacement windows, siding, doors, or gutter guards.